 I was born to design characters and environments for a Legend of Zelda game.

 “If you’re going to do a Zelda redesign, draw a Zelda redesign with some freaking passion,” says Trent, and we wholeheartedly agree.
 If you’ve never tried a character redesign like this, you should do it first and foremost because it’s a lot of fun.
 It lets you funnel all of your love of a character into your own specific drawing style.
-Instead of copying Zelda from an official source, you can apply your own style to the character.
+Instead of copying Legend of Zelda characters from an official source, you can apply your own style to the character.
 Or, if you’re a contrarian at heart, try out a completely crazy style that is seemingly at odds with the character.

 Remix Culture Meets Fan Art